RawanEldeep/OscarsWebApp/README.md

 A custom **web crawler** scrapes Wikipedia pages for all 96 iterations of the Academy Awards using BeautifulSoup.
 It parses nominee lists, winner details, and related actor/director profiles to populate the database.

-## Getting Started

-### Prerequisites

-- Python 3.x
-- MySQL Server
-- Required Python packages (Flask, BeautifulSoup, MySQL connector, etc.)

-### Installation & Setup

-1. Clone the repository:
-   `git clone <repo-url>`

-2. Install dependencies:
-   `pip install -r requirements.txt`

-3. Set up the MySQL database and user tables according to the schema provided.

-4. Run the web scraper script to populate the database with award data.

-5. Start the Flask application:
-   `python app.py`

-6. Open your browser and go to `http://localhost:5000` to use the app.

-## Future Work

-- Expand user interface for more interactive visualizations.
-- Implement more advanced recommendation features.
-- Optimize scraper for new Oscar data as future awards occur.